What Color Temperature Is Best For Garage Lighting?

 As more homes shift to cooler lighting, shop lighting has also shifted.
 Woodworkers have moved from 2700K incandescent bulbs to cooler LEDs, so look for lighting between 3500K and 4000K.

-Charlie from SoloWoodworker believes lighting is a personal preference, especially for woodworkers.
+Jack from SawMill Creek believes lighting is a personal preference, especially for woodworkers.
 He recommends seeing different lights in person to get an idea of how they’ll look in your shop.

 “If you can’t find a display and don’t already have a preference, 3500K is somewhat neutral and not a bad place to start. “